kikocorreoso/map2wiki/README.md

 # map2wiki

-Simple flask app to obtain wikipedia information from an address.
+Simple flask+Openlayers+Brython app to obtain wikipedia information from an address in a OSM map.
 You can see a demo [here](http://map2wiki.runbear.webfactional.com/).

 ## How to use the demo